Altinn/altinn-studio-docs/content/app/development/configuration/deployment/_index.en.md

 * image
 * ingressRoute

-These sections are overridden at deploytime so changes has no affect.
+These sections are overridden at deploytime so changes have no affect.